paritytech/polkadot/README.md

 This repo supports runtimes for Polkadot, Kusama, and Westend.

-### Connect to Polkadot Chain Candidate 1 (CC1)
+### Connect to Polkadot Mainnet

-Connect to the global Polkadot CC1 network by running:
+Connect to the global Polkadot Mainnet network by running:

 ```bash
 ./target/release/polkadot --chain=polkadot